barumau/pandunia/engli/pandunia-engli.md

 -a : suffix for verbs with SVO word order
 -e : suffix for derived nouns
--em : suffix for a fundamental unit in linguistics
 -i : suffix for adjectives
 -u : suffix for verbs with OVS word order
- : horse
 ##a
 a : but (whereas)
 abace : alphabet